GoogleCloudPlatform/microservices-demo/docs/cloudshell-tutorial.md

 ### GKE instructions

-In order to create a GKE cluster, you'll need to **[create a Google Cloud Platform project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)** or use an existing project.
+In order to create a GKE cluster, you'll need to **[create a Google Cloud project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project)** or use an existing project.

 1. Access the command palette by going to **View > Find Command**.